broadinstitute/pooled-cell-painting-profiling-recipe/README.md

 The file is named after the step (e.g. 0.prefilter-features.log) and saves in a logs/ folder.
 The file logs progress information, warnings, and uncaught exceptions.

+## Running the Recipe

+The recipe supports running the workflow using Python in a conda environment or using Nextflow in either a conda environment or in a Docker.

-## Step 1: Initialize the computational environment
+### Step 1: Initialize the computational environment

+This step can be skipped if you are using Nextflow with Docker.

 Install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 We use conda as an environment manager.